misev/asqldb/README.md

 asqldb
 ======

-Array SQL implementation in HSQLDB based on rasdaman
+ASQLDB is an Array SQL implementation in HSQLDB based on rasdaman.